Winter tips and resources for seniors

-In Minnesota, the winter weather can be harsh and unpredictable.
-We’d like to provide a few tips and resources for getting through the coldest, snowiest winter months.
+In Minnesota, winter weather can be harsh and unpredictable.
+Below are a few tips and resources to help older neighbors (and others!) get through the coldest, snowiest winter months.

-It’s a good idea to keep shelf-stable food on hand in case you’re not able to get out for groceries as a result of severe weather events.
+It’s a good idea to keep shelf-stable food on hand in case going out for groceries isn’t possible as a result of severe weather events.

 Meals on Wheels delivers Blizzard Bags (pictured above) at the start of each winter to meal recipients.
 These bags contain “low-cook, no-cook” foods and snacks that are easy to prepare, in case regular meal delivery is interrupted by dangerous weather conditions.